World of Ptavvs: Reception

 Algis Budrys described World of Ptavvs as "snappy, ingenious, and upbeat", praising Niven for "treat[ing] telepathy as the phenomenon it should logically be".
 Alan Brink noted that "Niven has made a very effective use of a teaser.
 A person who had not read the book has no way of knowing who or what 'Ptavvs' are; then you read it and find that we are ourselves Ptavvs and that Earth is the World of Ptavvs—as seen through alien eyes.
 The success of this book testifies to the effectiveness of Niven's curiosity-arousing device".
 (A Ptavv is a Thrint who lacks telepathic powers.
 Thrintun considered it a matter of great shame to have a Ptavv in their family and usually tattooed them pink to sell them as slaves.)

 Charles Stross was inspired by the Thrintun/Tnuctipun relationship from World of Ptavvs when developing the relationship between the githyanki and illithids for Advanced Dungeons & Dragons.
 He also believed the illithids to have been originally inspired by the Thrintun.

 According to Niven's recollection, Alexei Panshin wrote a "savage" review of Ptavvs for a fanzine and later cited it as a textbook example of how not to write a novel.
 Panshin, however, denied that he cited Ptavvs outside of the initial review.

 With regard to the book's ending, Silvia Parks-Brown noted: "Human nature and the way states and their military arms think and act are not said by Niven to have significantly changed in the time separating us from the Known Space series.
 That being so, it can be assumed with a high probability that in the decades after the ending of "Ptavvs", Earth and the Belt would be watching each other for any sign of the other developing the ability to enter the atmosphere of a gas giant, locate and recover objects from there, i.e. gain possession of the ditched Amplifier.
 Any sign that the other might have gained such a capacity would lead to tensions, threats of war or an actual "preemptive" war.
 Also, once having become aware that a Telepathic Amplifier is possible, both sides would start secret projects aimed at developing it for themselves—this arms race, too, carrying the risk of an all-out war".

 Connections to other Niven works

-Larry Greenberg volunteers to emigrate with his wife to Jinx to help the colonists communicate with the Bandersnatchi.
-Knowing the Tnuctipun writing system, he is able to read a message a Bandersnatchi writes, thus demonstrating that they are sentient.

-The Thrintun are also mentioned in the Known Space story "The Handicapped".
+The Thrintun are mentioned in the story "The Handicapped".

-Later on in the "Known Space" novel "Protector", Protagonist Elroy Truesdale observes The Sea Statue whilst visiting the "Smithsonian Institution".
+In the novel Protector, protagonist Elroy Truesdale observes the Sea Statue whilst visiting the Smithsonian Institution: